TheEscrow/back-end/README.md

 The entire back-end is written in solidity and has the following main functions:

 1. createOffer: Anyone can create an offer on our platform.
-This creates a struct object that includes the following variables.
+This creates a struct object that includes the following variables and initiates the payment to the escrow account.
         {uint256 offerId;
         string name;
         uint256 amount;